swirlai/swirl-search/docs/AI-Connect.md

 | SWIRL_RAG_MAX_TO_CONSIDER | The maximum number of results from a search to consider for RAG | `10` |
 | SWIRL_RAG_DISTRIBUTION_STRATEGY | May be one of the following:  Distributed, RoundRobin, or Sorted | `RoundRobin` |

+* If using the `SWIRL_RAG_DISTRIBUTION_STRATEGY` option of `distributed`: when all SearchProviders have been consumed, and the number of documents has not reached `SWIRL_MAX_TO_CONSIDER`, SWIRL backfills from the search result list starting at the document after the last one added from the first SearchProvider until `SWIRL_MAX_TO_CONSIDER` is reached.

 ## Example `.env` File:

 ```